d04943016/Planar-Optics-QA-Archives/What is the different between coherent and incoherent material.md

-# What is Dipole Orientation Factors
+# What is the different between coherent and incoherent material

+//TODO